pcanham/terraform-module-aws-vpc/README.md

 ## Subnet Layout

-This Module can deploy a 4 tier VPC layout, if you do not wish to have the 4th tier, do not add in the CIDR ranges to private_cidr_blocks03
+This Module can deploy a 4-tier VPC layout, if you do not wish to have the 4th tier, do not add in the CIDR ranges to private_cidr_blocks03

 - Public Subnet - DMZ
 - Private Subnet 01 - Web Subnet